DAddYE/igo/README.md

-## iGo, Indented Golang
+## iGo, Intermediate Golang

-This project provides indentation love to `golang`.
+This project provides an intermediate source representation of `go` source files.

 Most of the code comes directly from the standard library of `pkg/go` however the core part, `parser` and `scanner` has been heavily modified, the *igo* `ast` instead is pretty much unchanged to allow